DanceJL/DanceDocker.jl/README.md

 docker build -t <name>:<version> .
 ```

+where

+- `name` is name of output DOcker image.
-where `version` is optional, as Docker will default tag to `latest`.
+- `version` is optional, as Docker will default tag to `latest`.

 ### 3.2 - Running Docker Image